kazurayam/ForumTopic153991CustomKeywords/README.md

 >"Why we do not have CustomKeywords for "Include > Scripts?"

-We do not have a dedicated Editor with "Manual" view for "Include > Scripts".
+Katalon Studio does not provide a dedicated Editor with "Manual" view for "Include > Scripts".
 Therefore we do not need `CustomKeywords` class for "Include > Scripts" at all.
 Don't worry.
 You can write a script under the "Include/Scripts" folder using text editor, which calls your Groovy class under the "Keywords" folder directly.